 Participation in these seminars is restricted to Scholars students, and class size rarely exceeds 20 students.
 Students complete most courses with the same cohort of gifted students.

 Students who enter the Program as first-semester freshmen ordinarily enroll in one course per semester for eight semesters.
 Those who join the Program later ordinarily enroll in the Scholars course that corresponds to their semester of entry in the Program (e.g., first-semester sophomore = HNRS 195).
 Such students are not required to take “earlier” Scholars courses, so long as they have earned college credit for an equivalent course and take one Honors course each semester with the appropriate Scholars cohort.
 Such students may take any other Honors General Education course not already fulfilled by transfer hours.

-Note: most Scholars courses correspond to courses required of non-Scholars.
-These fall into two basic groups: “Basic Skills” courses and “Cultural Heritage” courses.
+Note: most Scholars courses correspond to the Inquiry Curriculum coursework required of non-Scholars.
 See the Scholars Program Handbook for details.